ATOMSLab/atomslab.github.io/join/index.md

 The ATOMS Lab develops new algorithms for artificial intelligence and molecular simulations.
 Learn more about our supportive culture and our lab policies <a target="_blank" href="/static/docs/ATOMS_Lab_Policies.pdf"> here</a>.
 We’re based in the Department of Chemical, Biochemical, and Environmental Engineering at the University of Maryland, Baltimore County, just outside of Baltimore and about an hour north of Washington, DC.

-**1. Simulation methods for multicomponent adsorption of water pollutants** This PhD student (Chemical or Environmental Engineering) will learn Monte Carlo simulations, develop new algorithms, implement them in open-source simulation software, and apply them to predict adsorption of water pollutants.
-This person will develop simulation workflows that extend our method for predicting adsorption of pollutants at ppb concentrations.
+**1. Simulation methods for multicomponent adsorption of water pollutant** <br>
+This PhD student (Chemical or Environmental Engineering) will learn Monte Carlo simulations, develop new algorithms, implement them in open-source simulation software, and apply them to predict adsorption of water pollutants.
+This person will develop simulation workflows that extend <a target="_blank" href="https://doi.org/10.1021/acs.jctc.4c00236">our method</a> for predicting adsorption of pollutants at ppb concentrations.
 They will also incorporate machine learning-based force fields into Monte Carlo simulation software and develop new Monte Carlo moves for reactive chemisorption.

 Preferred qualifications and attributes:
 - Passionate about research in the chemical sciences and engineering